FlamJamCamCode/Crucible/foundations/24 nss.md

 - Rent extraction roles (middlemen)
 - Bureaucratic functions (permit issuers)
 - Artificial scarcity maintainers
+- Infrastructure parasitism
+- Market corruption like Advertisement
+- Market access mafias like Adsense (Zero-sum pay-to-win-mafia competition to manipulate or be visible in market)

 **Emerging High-Value Work**:
 - Trust network architecture
 - Human connection facilitation
-- PoP witnessing and PoU confirmation
+- PoP witnessing and PoU confirmation (LLL gaming.
+Finding AR games you find fun to play travelling in the real world)
 - Cross-network reputation translation
-- Will coalescence guidance
+- Will coalescence acts
 - Healing trust after betrayals
+- Aiddaemonic sufficient disclosure for will-field-physics

 **The Shift**: From blocking value to enabling it, from extracting rent to building bridges, from maintaining scarcity to creating abundance through connection.